22. WIKIPEDIA, GERALD JOE MORENO, GOOGLE

-The Moreno boast to have exposed me was widely regarded as a sectarian shortcoming exemplifying excessive zeal.
-The pro-Sai activist maintained his digg.com boast into 2008, when it was still visible online.
+The Moreno boast to have exposed me was widely regarded as a sectarian shortcoming, exemplifying excessive zeal.
+The Pro-Sai activist maintained his digg.com boast into 2008, when this was still visible online.
 My lengthy Response to Moreno was totally ignored, living in the shadow of the five line frivolity posted on digg.com.
 Exactly what comprises shabby research is a matter still to be resolved in zones like digg.com, where trifling ads and popular blog tactics are testimony to superficial assessment and acute contraction of data.

 22.9 Response (November 2007) to Joe Moreno’s Defamation and Stigma

-The September 2007 Moreno attack in my direction has been described as blog idiom cult sabotage that effectively disproves the “Love All Serve All” sloganism associated with Sathya Sai Baba.
+The September 2007 Moreno attack in my direction was described as blog idiom cult sabotage, effectively disproving the “Love All Serve All” sloganism associated with Sathya Sai Baba.
 Gerald Joe Moreno (alias Equalizer) was considered a very bad advert for the guru, demonstrating a vindictive temperament habitually expressing personal attacks and defamations.
 He employed some web referencing tactics which at first sight could seem convincing to readers unfamiliar with the context.
-Yet his interpretations of references and quotes were part of a rigorously partisan attitude, committed on principle against any criticism of the guru.
+His interpretations of references and quotes were part of a rigorously partisan attitude, committed on principle against any criticism of the guru.
 Critics of himself and the guru were depicted as categorically wrong and seriously defective in their psychology.
 In this strident manner, Moreno justified his shortcomings.
-A widespread judgment affirmed that the pro-Sai activist was incapable of fairly representing his critics.
+A widespread judgment concluded that the Pro-Sai activist was incapable of fairly representing his critics.

 The evasive tactic of Moreno reflected a pronounced cultist attitude assuming a monopoly of accuracy and propriety.
 The Moreno misbehaviour at saisathyasai.com occurred under the main heading: “Exposing Critic’s Smear Campaigns Against Bhagavan Sri Sathya Sai Baba.”
 This primary Moreno website blacklisted critics of the guru, pouring scorn upon these “Anti-Sai” exponents.

-Gerald Joe Moreno signifies a strong dose of pro-Sai activism.
+Gerald Joe Moreno signifies a strong dose of Pro-Sai activism.
 He created numerous attack blogs aimed at specific individuals.
-His combative webpages were replete with a terminology mirroring the underlying sectarian standpoint associated with prominent devotees like Dr. Michael Goldstein, leader of the international Sathya Sai Organisation.
-The modus operandi of the pro-Sai attack campaign was evidently that criticisms must be ridiculed and offset.
-This tactic was accompanied by a dogma that allegations of abuse are unconfirmed, being concocted by deceitful Anti-Sai parties.
-The phrase “Anti-Sai” was invested with criminal implications admitting zero tolerance on the part of Pro-Sai exemplars.
+His combative style was replete with a terminology mirroring the sectarian standpoint associated with prominent devotees like Dr. Michael Goldstein, leader of the international Sathya Sai Organisation.
+The modus operandi of the Pro-Sai attack campaign was evidently that criticisms must be ridiculed and offset.
+This tactic was accompanied by a dogma that allegations of abuse were unconfirmed, being concocted by deceitful Anti-Sai parties.
+The phrase “Anti-Sai” was invested by Moreno with criminal implications admitting zero tolerance.

 Objectors (who included Wikipedia editors and ex-devotees of Sathya Sai) concluded that Moreno was allergic to criticism.
 He applied derogatory descriptions to any criticism of himself.
 His role as a lacerating defender of the guru did not countenance any opposition or complaint.
 He preferred to call my confronting CI webpage a “rambling slop.”